April 19, 2026 · By Alex Morgan

 Español: Disfrute de vistas a la montaña en esta casa estilo ranch de 3 recámaras y 2 baños en Glendale.
 Espacios abiertos, cocina remodelada con cubiertas de granito y un patio cubierto ideal para las noches de Arizona.
 1,350 pies cuadrados en un lote sin salida.
 Garaje para dos autos con piso epóxico.
 Precio: $389,900.

 [PRO TIP] Have a native Spanish-speaking colleague review the translation before publishing.
-Regional vocabulary varies — “recámaras” vs. “habitaciones,” “cubiertas” vs. “encimeras” — and the wrong term can feel off to your audience.
-According to the NAR Profile of Home Buyers and Sellers (2024), Hispanic/Latino buyers represented 8% of all homebuyers, and bilingual listings in markets with significant Spanish-speaking populations (South Florida, Texas border cities, parts of California) tend to reach a meaningfully wider buyer pool.
+Regional vocabulary varies — “recámaras” vs. “habitaciones,” “cubiertas” vs. “encimeras” — and the wrong word signals to your audience immediately.
+Hispanic/Latino buyers represented 8% of all homebuyers in 2024 (Source: NAR Profile of Home Buyers and Sellers, 2024).
+In South Florida, Texas border cities, and parts of California, bilingual listings reach a meaningfully wider buyer pool.

-Limitation: ChatGPT handles Spanish competently for standard real estate vocabulary, but it can produce awkward phrasing for regional dialects.
-This prompt works best as a strong first draft — not a final product.
+Limitation: ChatGPT handles standard real estate Spanish well.
+But it can produce awkward phrasing for regional dialects.
+Treat this as a strong first draft, not a finished product.

 Category 2: Negotiation Scripts & Offer Prompts (5 Prompts)

 These prompts generate negotiation frameworks and communication drafts.
-They are not legal advice — consult your broker and, when needed, a real estate attorney before using any negotiation language in a binding context.
-For companion email templates, visit our real estate email templates page.
+They are not legal advice.
+Talk to your broker — and a real estate attorney when needed — before using any of this language in a binding context.
+For companion email templates, see our real estate email templates page.

 Prompt 6: Counter-Offer Response to a Lowball Buyer